 This course introduces students to the legal and procedural issues involved in safety and security operations that present a new challenge in the field of law.
 Topics include an introduction to the federal-state overlapping legal structure, constitutional law, including right to privacy, search and seizure and profiling and a discussion of employment laws.
 The purpose is to familiarize the students with the law as it applies both to actions by a government agency and actions by a person in the private sector.
-As the ever-growing number of agencies become involved, it is important that the student be aware of the basis of the laws and regulations and the potential sources of new laws and regulations in order to be prepared for the rapid changes as this area of the law develops.
+As the evergrowing number of agencies become involved, it is important that the student be aware of the basis of the laws and regulations and the potential sources of new laws and regulations in order to be prepared for the rapid changes as this area of the law develops.
 Prerequisites: None.
-Lec Hrs: o6o, Lab Hrs: o2o, Other Hrs: ooo
+Lec Hrs: 060, Lab Hrs: 020, Other Hrs: 000

-HSo2 Emergency Planning and Security Measures
+HS02 Emergency Planning and Security Measures

 This course introduces emergency planning and security measures for corporate security.
 Students will cover emergency planning models, contingency planning exercises, incident command systems, damage assessment and disaster recovery planning, resource accountability, asset security matters, economic responses from attack (FEMA, state and local assistance), employee evacuation planning, and the development of a security plan.
 Students will learn the skills necessary for developing data survival tactics, best practices for avoiding disasters and safeguarding corporate assets, conducting risk analysis, identifying and prioritizing assets, and identify general models for facility protection.
 Prerequisites: None.
-Lec Hrs: o6o, Lab Hrs: o2o, Other Hrs: ooo
+Lec Hrs: 060, Lab Hrs: 020, Other Hrs: 000

-HSo3 Security: Principles, Planning and Procedures
+HS03 Security: Principles, Planning and Procedures

-This course introduces participants to a broad, in-depth look at security planning and procedures.
+7 Quarter Credit Units This course introduces participants to a broad, in-depth look at security planning and procedures.
 Students will learn to develop skills in interviewing and interrogation techniques, intelligence gathering, surveillances, perimeter and crime scene security, criminal evidence preservation and collection, principles of crowd and riot control, substance abuse recognition, theft, sabotage and espionage.
 Students will also learn techniques for dealing with computer security, electronic criminal investigations, firewalls and security software as well as crime prevention techniques.
 Additional topics include crime prevention, security access control, threat assessment and response, facility security, vulnerabilities and security force management.
 Prerequisites: None.
 Lec Hrs: 060, Lab Hrs: 020, Other Hrs: 000

-HSo4 Tactical Communications
+HS04 Tactical Communications